ShreyaBhanot13/SynchroLearn-OS_project/README.md

+# SynchroLearn
-# SynchroLearn: Master Deadlock and Synchronization with the help of a simulator viualizer.
+Master Deadlock and Synchronization with the help of a simulator viualizer.